UniversalRobots/Universal_Robots_ROS_Driver/README.md

   * */joint\_speed* : Takes messages of type trajectory\_msgs/JointTrajectory.
 Parses the first JointTracetoryPoint and sends the specified joint speeds and accelerations to the robot.
 This interface is intended for doing visual servoing and other kind of control that requires speed control rather than position control of the robot.
 Remember to set values for all 6 joints.
 Ignores the field joint\_names, so set the values in the correct order.

-* A script is only running on the robot while a trajectory is executing.
-This means that the teach pendant can be used to move the robot around while the driver is connected.

 * Added support for ros_control.
   * As ros_control wants to have control over the robot at all times, ros_control compatability is set via a parameter at launch-time.
   * With ros_control active, the driver doesn't open the action_lib interface nor publish joint_states or wrench msgs.
 This is handled by ros_control instead.
   * As ros_control continuesly controls the robot, using the teach pendant while a controller is running will cause the controller **on the robot** to crash, as it obviously can't handle conflicting control input from two sources.
-Thus be sure to stop the running controller **before** moving the robot via the teach pendant.
+Thus be sure to stop the running controller **before** moving the robot via the teach pendant:
     * A list of the loaded and running controllers can be found by a call to the controller_manager ```rosservice call /controller_manager/list_controllers {} ```
-    * The running position trajectory controller can then be stopped with a call to  ```rosservice call /universal_robot/controller_manager/switch_controller "start_controllers: - '' stop_controllers: - 'position_based_position_trajectory_controller' strictness: 1" ```
+    * The running position trajectory controller can be stopped with a call to  ```rosservice call /universal_robot/controller_manager/switch_controller "start_controllers: - '' stop_controllers: - 'position_based_position_trajectory_controller' strictness: 1" ``` (Remember you can use tab-completion for this)

 ## Installation

 Just clone the repository into your catkin working directory and make it with ```catkin_make```.

-Note that this package depends on ur_msgs, so it cannot directly be used with ROS versions prior to hydro
+Note that this package depends on ur_msgs, hardware_interface, and controller_manager so it cannot directly be used with ROS versions prior to hydro.

 ## Usage